 In verse 8, Jeremiah contrasts this lifeless desert place with what happens when we place our trust in the Lord.
 He says that those who put their trust in God “will be like a tree planted by the water that sends out its roots by the stream.
 It does not fear when heat comes; its leaves are always green.
 It has no worries in a year of drought and never fails to bear fruit” (v.
 8).
 Jeremiah likens Believers to thriving trees planted next to the stream of God’s living water.
 Their roots—which represents their confidence and trust—are sent out to be nourished by the stream, which represents the life found in God.
 What a beautiful image of flourishing and peace!

 Jeremiah used the illustration of heat to refer to pressure or adversity, teaching that when our trust is placed in God, we won’t fear when the heat comes.
 That’s something that really speaks to me personally.
-I don’t know about you, but I needed to be reminded of that this week.
+I don’t know about you, but I needed to be reminded of that.
 When our world is turned upside down because, for the first time in human history, the entire globe is quarantined due to a virus, we don’t need to give in to fear when our confidence is in God.
 Those of us in recovery don’t need to fear the heat of temptation when it tries to get us to act out or to use again.
 We can trust God and take life one day at a time, or if needed, one moment at a time.
 When our trust is rooted in God, we don’t need to fear the “heat” of family pressures, or financial pressures, or romantic pressures, or problems at work, or not having a job, or illness.
 Our leaves are always green.

 It’s important to remember that this promise does not mean that if we trust in God, we won’t have trials and temptations in life.
 Jeremiah said “when heat comes,” not if.
 And Jesus told us in John 16:33 that in this world, we will have trials and troubles.
 There’s no getting around that.
 But the question is this: When those trials come, do we want to be all alone in a hot, lifeless desert?
 Or do we want to be rooted next to a flowing stream?
 If our faith and trust and confidence is in God, when those trials come—and they will come—we don’t need to be afraid.
 That’s the point Jeremiah is making.
 Our leaves will remain green, and we will never fail to bear fruit.